maevadevs/Rust-Developer-Foundation/01.Introduction/readme.md

 #### Build And Run At Once

-- We can run `cargo run` to build and run at once
+- We can use `cargo run` to build and run at once
 - Convenience for *`cargo build` + run binaries*

 ```sh